Survey on Machine Learning for Traffic-Driven Service Provisioning in Optical Networks: Predictive Provisioning: Survey on ML

 Recurrent DNNs with GRUs were also adopted in~\cite{8473978} aiming to directly predict the TD matrices of a backbone network.
 As, however, GRUs cannot directly process matrices, each TD matrix was reshaped into a vector.
 The GRU DNN was trained according to the real TD matrices of the Abilene network~\cite{Abilene_dataset} to perform on-hour predictions, with the GRU DNN shown to achieve a sufficient prediction accuracy.
 In general, directly predicting the TD matrix, is significantly more complex than the case of traffic prediction on a single network link or node, since not only time correlations, but also spatial correlations are present~\cite{8352941, 9163001}.
 It is worth mentioning, however, that GRUs are appropriate for capturing only the time correlations, hence the application of more advanced ML models (e.g., combination of GRUs and CNNs or graph DNNs) is expected to be more appropriate for this objective.

 GRUs were also applied in~\cite{9748600}, where several GRUs were trained to subsequently form the TD matrix.
 In that work, however, the GRUs were trained to optimize, instead of a least squares loss function (e.g., the MSE), the asymmetrically weighted sum of absolute errors; that is, in that work a deep quantile regression framework was adopted aiming to capture traffic prediction uncertainty over future network planning intervals.
 Several quantile GRU models were trained, considering various certainty levels, with all demonstrating sufficient inference accuracy.
-The performance of the quantile GRU models was compared against the performance of a least squares GRU model with respect to the percentage of the test patterns, with predicted values underestimating the true traffic demand.
+The performance of the quantile GRU models was compared against the performance of a least squares GRU model with respect to the percentage of the test patterns with predicted values underestimating the true traffic demand.
 This percentage was $9\%$ for the quantile GRU model, whereas it was $45\%$ for the least squares GRU model; an indicator that the quantile GRU models, capturing ML model uncertainty, significantly reduce undesired under-provisioning of the connections.
-This is the only work in the literature that aims to address ML model uncertainty in a principled way.
+This is one of the few works in the literature that aims to address ML model uncertainty in a principled way.
 Note, however, that the main limitation of this framework is that several quantile DNN models need to be trained, as the appropriate certainty level cannot be known a-priori~\cite{MARYAM2022108992}.
 Hence, this framework, unlike the general Bayesian inference framework, lacks in flexibility~\cite{MaryamMed22}.
+This limitation of of quantile regression was subsequently addressed in~\cite{MARYAM202313} where Monte Carlo dropout inference was opted instead.